 Socialist republic with a single-party system of government

-There are two types of employment contracts commonly used in Thailand: fixed-term contracts and indefinite contracts.
+There are two types of employment contracts in Vietnam:

 In Vietnam, the standard working hours are 8 hours per day and 48 hours per week